hugoreb/CTF-Writeups/ECW_2021/Writeup.md

 I won’t use the rust code given for this writeup, I’ll only use the binary given.

-A libc were given with the challenge.
-To link the binary to her, I used patchelf .
+To link the binary to the given libc, I used patchelf .

 $ checksec pack/challenge